 Non-circulating collection of books donated by faculty, alumni, and supporters of the College of Fine Arts.
 The A&D Library collection is available for in-room use or scanning, and the facility overlooking the WJB atrium serves as a quiet study space for students and a venue for many CFA events.

-The Departments of Art Education and Art History share a computer lab in the Johnston Building (WJB 2040) which is outfitted with 25 iMacs, LCD projector, and print station.
-When not reserved, the lab is available for use by students in these two departments, and several days a week it is open to all students.
-Visit the Computer Lab page for more information about access and equipment.
+The Departments of Art Education and Art History share a computer lab (WJB 2040) with 25 iMacs, LCD projector, and print station.
+When not reserved, the lab is available for use by students in the two departments; occasionally open to all students.
+See the Lab page for details and schedule.

 1,100-square foot shared School of Art & Design exhibition space on the main floor of the William Johnston Building atrium.
 Visit the Gallery page for exhibition proposal guidelines and forms, gallery committee contact information, and a list of past and upcoming shows.

 Classrooms, labs, and TA offices are accessed via FSUCard swipe.
 To request access to an Art History room, email the Media Center, and provide the last 8 digits of your FSUCard number.
 To request an office key, provide the room number and your EMPLID.
 (To find your EMPLID, go to FSUID Account Management, or log in at MyFSU and click your name on the top right.)
 For a key request, you’ll receive 3 followup emails: Pending, Approved, and Ready.
 Print the 3rd message.
 Take it and your FSUID to the Key Shop (644-9612, 9am–3pm).
 If you do not pick up a key within 2 weeks, the request is deleted.